playasophy/documents/2014/master-plan.md

 ## Reno Loading (Fri 8/22)
 - _09:35_ Sniffles lands in RNO
-- _??:??_ Chris and Amanda arrive from SF
+- _??:??_ Chris arrives from SF
 - _10:00_ Send cargo van to shop for food and supplies at Costco and local grocery store (1.5 hours)
 - Put perishable items in chest freezer with bags of ice
 - _??:??_ Zack, Sameer, and Caito arrive in box truck
-- _11:00_ Load equipment from storage unit into box truck and cargo van
+- _10:30_ Load equipment from storage unit into box truck and cargo van (2 hours)

 ## BRC Early Arrival (Fri 8/22)
 - Fill up on gasoline and diesel (including gas canisters)